 Tip #10: Listen to your instincts.

 The most important safety tip I can give you is to listen to your instincts.
 They exist to keep us safe.
 So, if something doesn’t feel right, pay attention.
 If someone makes you stop and hesitate, turn around and go a different direction.
 It may seem silly at the time, but it may also keep your family safe.

 P.S.
 Are you ready to finally take that dream vacation?
-Our FREE worksheet “From Bucket List to Been There, Done That” can help you get there.
+Our FREE worksheet can help make it a reality.
 Grab it in the box below and start planning your trip today!
 Plus, as a bonus, you will get our weekly email newsletter full of travel tips and trip inspiration.
 Get yours now!